 There was no change to VAT rates.

-The registration threshold is now £85,000 and will remain so for the next 2 years.
-However the Chancellor said he would consult on whether to bring this threshold down.
+The Chancellor announced in November 2017 that the VAT registration threshold of £85,000 will remain until April 2020.
+However he said he would consult on whether to bring this threshold down.
 The author can't help wondering whether this desire to reduce the registration threshold is a sneaky way to bring more businesses into Making Tax Digital.

 There were no changes to